developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ### TTSEnabled
 **Applies only to devices running Android**.
 Controls whether text-to-speech capabilities are enabled in the app.
+A value of “1” enables TTS and activates the TTS parameters that follow below.

+**Notes**:
-A value of “1” enables TTS and activates the TTS parameters that follow below. **Note: TTS parameter tags are NOT included in the default** `Config.xml` **file and must be added manually if TTS features are desired**.
+* **TTS parameter tags are NOT included in the default** `Config.xml` **file** and must be added manually if TTS features are desired.
+* Value ranges vary by speech engine.
+Ranges shown below apply to the Google TTS engine.
+* For complete details, see [Google TTS documentation](https://developer.android.com/reference/android/speech/tts/TextToSpeech).

 **Possible values**: